 Polish Press Agency (PAP)

 The Polish Press Agency (Polska Agencja Prasowa, PAP) is Poland’s national news agency.
-Its history dates back to 1918 when a group of journalists created it under the name Polish Telegraphic Agency (PTA).
-PAP operated as a state-owned news outlet during communism, serving as an official communist mouthpiece.
+Its history dates back to 1918, when a group of journalists established the Polish Telegraphic Agency (PTA).
+During communism, PAP operated as a state-owned outlet, serving as the official mouthpiece of the regime.

-After 1990, the agency gradually gained more independence from the government, although it has always been financed and owned by government structures.
-In May 2018, PAP launched an English-language news portal in response to what the agency’s managers claimed was inadequate news coverage of Poland by foreign media.
-In January 2024, however, the portal was shut down as there was no evidence of impact.
+After 1990, the agency gradually gained greater operational independence, although it has remained financed and owned by the state.
+In May 2018, PAP launched an English-language news portal in response to what its managers described as inadequate coverage of Poland in foreign media.
+In January 2024, the portal was shut down due to lack of measurable impact.

 Media assets